Annalise Hartman: Reception

 Editor of MSN TV, Lorna Cooper commented on Annalise's relationships and her appearance, stating: "Annalise had a convoluted love life during her time on Ramsay Street; she dated old geezer Lou Carpenter (how?
 How in the name of logic did that happen?) and even got dumped at the altar when her boyfriend decided he wanted to become a priest.
 Needless to say, the soap made good use of Annalise's assets."
 Telecommunications network Orange profiled past Neighbours characters, in this feature they describe Annalise's most memorable moment as being her wedding ceremony to Mark.
 All About Soap magazine placed Annalise and Mark's wedding at number eight on their twenty greatest soap weddings list.
 The magazine said "Annalise looked more likely to make a priest renounce his vows than drive a man into the arms of the church, but that's exactly what happened when Mark ditched Neighbours hottest babe at the altar to devote his life to God.
 Strange but true..."

 Sue Heath from The Northern Echo said that Annalise is "probably the last person you'd imagine would become a documentary film-maker".
 She opined that "this is a blonde who looks like she'd be more comfortable in front of a camera than pointing it at Ramsay Street's finest."
 She also criticised her film making style observing her as just editing "together a string of congratulatory comments".
 Annalise was placed at number thirty-one on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Television critic Adam Beresford described her as "contractually obliged to be described as a ‘blonde bombshell’, Annalise was a hugely popular character whose messy love life dominated the show in the mid-90s."
 He added that her "biggest WTF? moment" was Mark jilting her at the altar.
 In a 2022 feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Annalise as her eleventh choice.
 She called Annalise "Erinsborough’s answer to Pamela Anderson".
 Of her arrival and involvement with Lou, McGinley scathed "cue Annalise in a teeny school pinafore.
 The 1990s — not that long ago and yet a world away."
+A Herald Sun reporter included Annalise's arrival in their "Neighbours' 30 most memorable moments" feature.